NicoNelli/UltrasonicSensor/README.md

 # UltrasonicSensor module for Raspberry Pi with filtering techniques

-## Apply different filtering techniques and compared them
+## Apply different filtering techniques and compared them.
+Polling method is used to take the measurement from the sensor

 ### Comparisons: